PennLINC/ModelArrayIO/notebooks/walkthrough_fixel-wise_data.md

 ```
 Now you can view the results in folder "FD_stats" in `mrview`.

 > ⚠️ ⚠️ WARNING ⚠️ ⚠️ : If there are existing images in the `--output-dir`, those existing images won't be overwritten!
-See [here](#existing-output-folder-and-output-images) for more.
+See [notes regarding "Existing output folder and output images"](#existing-output-folder-and-output-images) for more.

 ### For additional description:
 You can refer to `--help` for additional information: